kroaix/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [x] Explain the difference between `Relational Databases` and `SQL`.

+Relational Databases are where information is stored to be accessed and/or manipulated.
+SQL is a query language that can be used within software programs such as SQLite to access and manipulate the data inside of the relational database.

-- [ ] Why do tables need a `primary key`?
+- [x] Why do tables need a `primary key`?

+It is vital that tables have primary keys because they are unique identifiers for the data within each table.
+These primary keys can then be referenced within other tables through foreign keys.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [x] What is the name given to a table column that references the primary key on another table.

+This would be the foreign key as mentioned above.
+Another important aspect of primary/foreign keys is that we can keep our tables organized and DRY.

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [x] What do we need in order to have a _many to many_ relationship between two tables.

+In order to accomplish a many to many relationship between two tables we need a intermediary table.
+This table holds the foreign keys which reference the primary keys of the data within the two tables.

 ## Minimum Viable Product